Buns with poolish: use less yeast, get more flavor and good texture

 Now divide the dough into 12 equal pieces of about 75 grams and preshape into balls.
 Again leave to rest for 10 minutes.
 Press the balls with your hand until slightly flat and round them again into smooth balls.
 You can lightly dust your work surface with flour but do not use too much or it will be very hard to shape them (it has to be a bit sticky).

 Now the rolls are ready for their final proofing.
 Loosely cover them with floured clingfilm until proofed to perfection.
-Depending on your room temperature this should take about 1.5 hours.
+Depending on your room temperature this should take about 1.5 to 2 hours.
 Just be patient and check regularly.
 When you think it has risen enough, use your finger to make a small dent in the dough.
 If the dent remains, the bread is ready to bake, if the indentation disappears, the dough needs more time.
 When ready place the buns in the oven and bake for about 20 minutes, depending on your oven.
 They should have a nice light brown shine.
 Leave to cool on a wire rack.